 And after work, their schedules may be full with yard work, the gym, the PTA meeting or their kid’s track meet.

 Until you realize that two decades have slipped by, and you still haven’t taken that trip.
-You’re still working at a job you can’t stand.
-And you still don’t have a 401k because of the house full of furniture you’re paying off.
+You’re still at that job you can’t stand.
+And you’re still unable to save money because of the house full of furniture you’re paying off.

 So, being an Essentialist doesn’t mean settling for less than what you deserve.